 I love discovering how the larger features and themes of a place are so often echoed in the details, and it can be particularly satisfying to use black and white photography to explore and emphasize these similarities and contrasts.
 The bones and smooth shoreline rocks catch the sunlight in similar ways, highlighting their beautiful natural textures.

-To see more Point Lobos photography, visit my archives – licensing and fine art prints are available, and my collection of black and white fine art print offerings continues to expand, with many more complimentary images that look exceptional as single prints and in sets.
+To see more Point Lobos photography, visit my archives – licensing and fine art prints are available.